stakehouse-dev/kETH-index/README.md

-# This is an early preview given AS IS with no warranty whatsoever.
+# This is an early preview given AS IS, WITH NO WARRANTIES, WHATSOEVER.
 DO NOT DEPLOY TO MAINNET.

 # DETH Vault (kwETH)